ohmp/james-project/src/site/markdown/server/manage-webadmin.md

  - 201: Task generation succeeded.
 Corresponding task id is returned.
  - Other response codes might be returned depending on the endpoint

-The additional information of such tasks depends on the scheduled task and is documented in the endpoint documentation.
+The additional information returned depends on the scheduled task type and is documented in the endpoint documentation.

 ## Cassandra extra operations